What dangers does modernization pose against homeliness

 In three words - family time frame!

-Family time is time dedicated to meaningful family conversation characterized by physical closeness.
+Family time is time dedicated to meaningful family communication characterized by physical closeness.

 The benefits of good family communication are enormous for your home bonding, and it becomes even more critical in the face of modernization's challenges.